shawd4586/Recognizing-Handwritten-Numbers/README.md

 # Recognizing-Handwritten-Numbers
-Recognizing Handwritten Numbers using mnist
+Recognizing Handwritten Numbers using mnist dataset for test and train with high accuracy

-Recognizing Handwritten Numbers by uploading .png files
+Recognizing Handwritten Numbers by uploading .png files as test data and mnist dataset for train